acloudsecninja/emu-ia367-course/starting_course_python_app/README.md

-## Steps to Create Default Application
+## Steps to Create starting python Application

 1. Install flask for python - Use the Command "pip install flask".
 If you run into a EVENT_TYPE_OPENED ERROR then you need to open watchdog with the command "pip install --upgrade watchdog"